 (More about that later.)

 Cons: Is Amway a Pyramid Scheme or Scam?

 ✗ On the business opportunity side, Amway’s reputation is all but in the crapper.

-Like it or not, when most people hear “Amway”, a wall goes up before you can even begin talking about the business.
+When most people hear or type the word “Amway” into Google, a wall quickly goes up before you can even begin talking about the business.

-To combat that fact, a lot of their IBOs have resorted to memorizing creative rebuttals so they can avoid using the company name right off the bat.
+To combat this, a lot of their IBOs have resorted to memorizing creative rebuttals so they can avoid using the company name right off the bat.

 This had led to the company cranking out some of the most annoying and aggressive distributors in the MLM universe.

-As you can expect, the top-level distributors of the world’s largest MLM make sh*tloads of money.
+As you’d expect, the top-level distributors of the world’s largest MLM make sh*tloads of money.

 Those at the highest “Founders Emerald” and “Founders Diamond” levels are ballin’ out of control.

 Above that, the few at the “Crown” level are making residual incomes that seriously border on the unbelievable.